-Krista M. Reale is an experienced litigator who focuses her practice on mass tort, product liability, professional liability, medical device, and construction matters.
+Krista M. Reale is a partner in the Wilmington, Delaware office.
+She is an experienced litigator who focuses her practice on general litigation.
+Krista has experience representing clients at both the trial and appellate levels, as well as appearing before administrative boards.
 Krista defends Fortune 500 companies in litigation in state and federal courts.
-She has a record of obtaining favorable results for clients by working with them closely to understand their objectives, allowing her to provide counsel that considers the effects of the clients’ defense strategy on the pending litigation, potential future litigation, public opinion and other client-specific concerns.
+She has a record of obtaining favorable results for clients by working with them closely to understand their objectives, allowing her to provide counsel that considers the effects of the clients’ defense strategy on the pending litigation, potential future litigation, and public opinion while addressing other client-specific concerns.

-Krista has experience in the litigation of matters involving asbestos at both the trial and appellate level.
-Krista successfully argued to an en banc panel of the Supreme Court of Delaware.
+Krista has represented manufacturers, landowners, contractors, and suppliers in mass tort and asbestos matters in Delaware and Philadelphia.
+Krista is one of only several attorneys in Delaware history to have successfully briefed and argued an asbestos-related appeal to a full en banc panel of the Supreme Court of Delaware.
 Riedel v.
 ICI Americas Inc., 968 A.2d 17 (Del.
 2009); In re Asbestos Litigation (Riedel), 2007 WL 4571196 *1 (Del.
 Super.
 Ct.
 December 21, 2007).

-Krista also represents insurance agents in professional liability matters.
-Krista served on the trial team that defended a hospital in multiple medical malpractice cases.
+As part of her general liability practice, Krista represents employers in labor and employment matters, manufacturers and suppliers in product liability actions, and landowners and contractors in construction accident and other liability actions.
 Krista was a member of the trial team defending a medical device manufacturer in the first pelvic mesh case to go to trial in Delaware.
-Krista’s practice also includes defending clients in construction accident litigation.
+Krista also represents insurance companies in insurance coverage disputes.

 Krista is licensed to practice law in Delaware, Pennsylvania, and New York.